stbuehler/rust-cidr/README.md

 The naming follows the names of the [PostgreSQL data types](https://www.postgresql.org/docs/current/static/datatype-net-types.html)

-The documentation for `master` is located at [https://stbuehler.github.io/rustdocs/cidr/cidr/](https://stbuehler.github.io/rustdocs/cidr/cidr/); released versions are documented at [https://docs.rs/cidr](https://docs.rs/cidr).
+This is the maintenance branch for 0.1.x; documentation is only available for released versions at [https://docs.rs/cidr](https://docs.rs/cidr).